-Because not everyone agrees on what makes an ideal phone, you should think about any other specs that might be extra important for you.
-Mobile gamers will almost certainly appreciate the 120Hz refresh rates you get on phones like the Galaxy S22 or the iPhone 13 Pro.
+Because not everyone agrees on what makes the best phone, you should think about any other specs that might be extra important for you.
+Mobile gamers will almost certainly appreciate the 120Hz refresh rates you get on phones like the Samsung Galaxy S23 or the Apple iPhone 14 Pro.
 Alternatively, if long battery life is important, you’ll probably want to go with a larger iPhone or an Android phone with a battery that’s between 4,000 and 5,000 mAh in size.
 Meanwhile, if you find yourself juggling a lot of devices, it can be really nice to have a phone that supports reverse wireless charging, which on Samsung phones even lets you recharge the company’s Galaxy Watches.

 Best midrange Android smartphone: Google Pixel 6a

-If all you want is a simple, affordable and easy-to-use phone without any unnecessary bells and whistles, the Pixel 6a is the perfect choice.
+If all you want is a simple, affordable and easy-to-use phone without any unnecessary bells and whistles, the Pixel 6a is the best phone to choose.
 Starting at $449, the 6a features a colorful 6.1-inch OLED display, while Google’s excellent photo processing produces pics that match what you get from phones that cost twice as much.
 It particularly excels with nighttime photography thanks in part to Night Sight, a feature that brightens up dim environments and brings out more detail overall.

 Best midrange iPhone: iPhone SE (2022)

-Best foldable smartphone: Samsung Galaxy Z Fold 4
+Best foldable for multitasking: Samsung Galaxy Z Fold 4